 Sarah Koch - Co-Founder, Executive Director

-Sarah Koch served as a rural health extension agent for Peace Corps Senegal and has partnered with several NGO’s, including Africare, where she developed health-related curriculum and project initiatives.
-She has experience working with illiterate communities encouraging health- based behavioral change and community leadership.
-She has an unequivocal dedication to the organization and to the communities DIG serves.
+Sarah Koch co-founded DIG in 2006 at the age of 24.
+She served as a rural health extension agent for Peace Corps Senegal and developed health curriculum and project initiatives.
+She has experience working with illiterate communities encouraging health-based behavioral change and community leadership.
+Sarah's unequivocal dedication to DIG as led to transforming lives and land across Africa, in more than 9 countries, with a vision for a more nourished world.

 Noah Derman - Deputy Director